alexandercerutti/node-telegram-keyboard-wrapper/README.md

 new Row<R extends InlineKeyboardButton | KeyboardButton>(...values: R[]): Row;
 ```

-Use this class to define a row to which button can be appended to.
+Use this class to define a row to which buttons can be appended to.

 Push this class into an InlineKeyboard or a ReplyKeyboard to let them create the structure.